 If you’re wondering what the GoPro spot meter does, here’s a quick explanation.

-It relates to the way in which the camera calculates the automatic exposure.
-In the default setting, GoPro’s look at the entire scene that’s hitting the sensor’s camera and calculates the correct exposure by averaging that entire scene.
+The spot meter relates to the way in which the camera calculates the automatic exposure.
+In the default setting, GoPros look at the entire scene that’s hitting the sensor’s camera and calculates the correct exposure by averaging that entire scene.
 (Some earlier models uses center-weighted average instead, which is similar but puts more emphasis on the middle area of the frame.)

 So it uses the whole frame, like this:

 In most shooting situations, that gives good results.
-It works well most of the time shooting outdoors and even indoors under fairly even lighting conditions.
+It works well most of the time shooting outdoors as well as indoors under fairly even lighting conditions.

 But it doesn’t work in every situation.
 If you’re filming from a dark place looking out–inside a house or car, for example, looking through windows out at a brighter scene (brighter than inside the car)–you can end up with the view out the window being far too bright because it’s overexposed.
 You can also get the reverse–underexposed–if you’re shooting from a brighter area out to a darker scene.
 It can also be useful in conditions like sun on snow because correctly exposing for the snow can cause people’s faces in shadow to become underexposed.
 The example photos I’ve used here illustrates that to some extent–by exposing correctly for most of the frame, the person is underexposed.
 It happens to work here, but that’s not always what you want.